-I have been fortunate to work with great clients on challenging projects in a variety of digital media for 15 years.
-I can help develop brands by strengthening communication and relationships.
+I have been fortunate to work with great clients on challenging projects in a variety of digital media, helping companies, nonprofits and schools develop relationships through high quality communications.

 A custom WordPress site featuring the responsive Bootstrap Framework and Woocommerce using the QuickBooks API for creditcard processing and inventory control.

 Developed to be a platform for community members to access local resources and information.
 The site uses a flexible grid to “Respond” to different device dimensions so the site looks great on mobile devices as well as desktops and tablets.

 A website using a customized responsive WordPress theme with a custom font set I created from icons for use in the WordPress CMS.

 I designed and coded the HTML for this WordPress template and, working closely with the technical team at Middlebury College, transformed the design into a powerful WordPress site.

 We wrote a book celebrating our experience in the Goshen area.
 My family spent many winters at Blueberry Hill Outdoor center cross country skiing in the Winter and hiking in the Spring.

 I created branding elements for a redesigned website and newly established Outdoor Center.
 These logos were used in print promotions, signage, hats and t-shirts.